DrewDouglass/Inteviews/interview-questions.md

 9. What is PHP function strlen?

 ```
-It stans for string length and well, it gets the length of a string.
+It stands for string length and well, it gets the length of a string.
 Not zero based.
 The manual suggests caution when dealing with non english characters and mb_strlen may be better suited.
 ```

 ## Section: SQL